Legionella inspections and access to your home

 How can I catch Legionnaires’ disease?

-You cannot catch it by drinking water, only by breathing it into your lungs.
+You can’t catch it by drinking water, only by breathing in tiny droplets of water containing bacteria that can cause the infection in your lungs.

 Does all water contain it?

-No, it occurs in natural water sources like rivers.
-Your mains water supply is treated to control bacteria so your water tap is very likely to be safe.
+No, legionella bacteria are widespread in natural water systems like rivers and ponds.
+Your mains water supply is treated to control bacteria, so your water tap is very likely to be safe.
 However, stored hot and cold water between certain temperatures can contain the bacteria.

 What temperatures and environments can Legionella bacteria grow?